Skip to content

 VOG, or vinyl on gypsum walls, are the most popular walls used in older mobile and manufactured homes.
 Many homeowners end up replacing the VOG panels with sheetrock but you can reduce waste and cost by following the green tips for remodeling your mobile home vinyl walls.

-Vog panels have a glossy coating and strips, also called battens, that cover the seams where each panel meets.
+Vog panels have a glossy coating and strips, also called battens, that cover the seams where each panels meets.
 This walls can be updated but you’ll need to know a few important tips.
 You can read the Manufactured Housing Gypsum Construction Guide here.

 To paint VOG panels you will need to wash the walls down.
 This is the single most important step so don’t skimp – use a quality cleaning agent and go over the walls twice.
-Primer and paint have to bond to the walls and it cannot do that if there it’s not well cleaned.
+Primer and paint has to bond to the walls and it cannot do that if there it’s not well cleaned.

 If the strips, or battens, bother you and you want to remove them, the article below will help: How to Update Vinyl Walls in Mobile Homes